-Mobile apps like Taco Bell's TacoBot and Starbucks' My Starbucks Barista offer a personalized experience to users, replete with customised menus, recommendations, and facilitate quick transactions — with a sharp wit to match!
-Makes the prediction by Gartner analysts a lot more real — they predict that by 2020, the average human will have more conversations with bots than with their own spouse.
+Mobile apps like Taco Bell's TacoBot and Starbucks' My Starbucks Barista offer a personalized experience to users, replete with customized menus and recommendations, and facilitate quick transactions — with a sharp wit to match!

-The possibilities that artificial intelligence and augmented reality open up for mCommerce are endless.
-Algorithms that are intuitive enough to understand the nuanced differences of shopper behaviour as they move from platform to the other, offering intelligent recommendations and personalized suggestions, have changed shopping on mobile.
+The possibilities that artificial intelligence and augmented reality open up for eCommerce are endless.
+Algorithms that are intuitive enough to understand the nuanced differences in shopper behavior as they move from one platform to the other, offering intelligent recommendations and personalized suggestions, have changed shopping on mobile.

 The lesson to learn for anyone listening is this — you can't afford to wait to prep yourself for the coming of the mobile revolution anymore.
 It's already here.

 In conclusion, mobile product discovery shows that technology has significantly impacted how people shop, particularly mobile devices.
 Fashion, in particular, has seen a rise in mobile purchases, with 82% of smartphone users consulting their phones before making a purchase in-store.